aleshaleksey/fansys23/08-spell-list.md

 **Limitations**:

-- The spell fails if the target of the spell or the chosen being are not unconscious at the time, or alternatively are not under the effect of the ["dream"](#dream)/["dream-walk"](#dream-walk) spell.
+- The spell fails if the target of the spell or the chosen being are not unconscious at the time, or alternatively are conscious and not under the effect of the ["dream"](#dream)/["dream-walk"](#dream-walk) spell.
 - The spell is affected by seals such as ["forbiddance"](#forbiddance) or ["lesser cosmic seal"](#lesser-cosmic-seal).
 - The target must know the chosen being in AT LEAST enough detail that it would be found by the ["spirits' secret"](#spirits-secret) spell if it were in range.